mineral-ui/mineral-ui/README.md

 <link href="https://fonts.googleapis.com/css?family=Open+Sans:300,300i,400,400i,600,600i,700,700i,800,800i" rel="stylesheet">
 ```

-For more options loading this font from Google, check out the Seleted Family popup, in the [specimen](https://fonts.google.com/specimen/Open+Sans?selection.family=Open+Sans).
+For more options loading this font from Google, check out the Selected Family popup, in the [specimen](https://fonts.google.com/specimen/Open+Sans?selection.family=Open+Sans).
 You can also download the font file and serve it yourself if you'd like, but we'll leave that to you.

 ### Styling

-This project uses CSS-in-JS and [Glamorous](https://glamorous.rocks) for styling components.
+This project uses CSS-in-JS and [Emotion](https://emotion.sh/) for component styling.
 Refer to the [styling page](https://mineral-ui.com/styling/) for details.

 ## Contributing